uri-tech/nimble-opti-adapter/example/README.md

   labels:
     nimble.opti.adapter/enabled: "true"
   annotations:
-    cert-manager.io/cluster-issuer: clusterissuer-letsencrypt-http01 # Use the cluster issuer created earlier for automatic certificate management nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" # passthrough the encripted HTTPS traffic as is to the backend
+    cert-manager.io/cluster-issuer: clusterissuer-letsencrypt-http01 # Use the cluster issuer created earlier for automatic certificate management. nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" # Passthrough the encripted HTTPS traffic as is to the backend.
-    # acme.cert-manager.io/http01-edit-in-place: 'true' # This annotation is not required for cert-manager v1.11.0
+    # acme.cert-manager.io/http01-edit-in-place: 'true' # This annotation is not required for cert-manager v1.11.0.
 spec:
   ingressClassName: nginx
   tls:
     - hosts:
-        - example.127.0.0.1.nip.io # Replace with the domain you want to expose
+        - example.127.0.0.1.nip.io # Replace with the domain you want to expose.
-      secretName: tls-letsencrypt-example # create secret in the same namespace as the ingress that contain the tls.crt and tls.key of the domains
+      secretName: tls-letsencrypt-example # Create secret in the same namespace as the ingress that contain the tls.crt and tls.key of the domains.
   rules:
-    - host: example.127.0.0.1.nip.io # Replace with the domain you want to expose
+    - host: example.127.0.0.1.nip.io # Replace with the domain you want to expose.
       http:
         paths:
           - path: /
             pathType: Prefix
             backend:
               service:
-                name: service-example # Replace with the name of the service you want to expose
+                name: service-example # Replace with the name of the service you want to expose.
                 port:
                   number: 443
 ```